Bronx Truck Accident Lawyers

-- Speeding (commercial drivers in a rush to make more deliveries or make up for lost time in traffic often drive too fast in New York City)
+- Speeding (commercial drivers in a rush to make more deliveries or make up for lost time in traffic often drive too fast)

 - Inexperienced drivers (commercial drivers must undergo rigorous training in order to safely operate a truck or bus in the city)

 - Vehicle defects (defective parts can make trucks or buses unsafe to operate)